usds/SME-QA-Website/pages/phases/job-analysis/creating-assessments-from-competencies.md

 ## Structured Interviews

 All pilots to date have included a structured interview as the final assessment step.
-The benefit of including a pass/fail interview is that until a SME speaks with an applicant about the technical competencies, it is hard to know if they are really qualified.
-In the competitive process, you want to make sure only qualified applicants make it through the process to avoid a certificate cancelled with no selections.
+This pass/fail interview allows a SME to speak with an applicant to evaluate their proficiency and verify they have qualified without external assistance.
+This avoids a process where an unqualified candidate is on the cert and discovered only during fit interviews, risking and a cancelled certificate.

 ### If using two structured interviews